lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-05-giantmeningioma.md

   knots of 2-0 synthetic absorbable suture (Polysorb).
 The skin was then closed with an intradermal running absorbable suture 3-0
   (Monosyn).
 A small silicon Blake drainage was placed in the subperiosteal space.
 A sterile head dressing was placed over the closed wound.</div>

 <div style="text-align: justify"> Neurophysiological monitoring remained stable throughout the entire case.
-All sponge counts
-  and instrument counts were correct at the end of the case times two.
-The patient tolerated the procedure well and was transferred to the recovery room in stable condition.</div>
+All sponge and instrument counts were correct at the end of the case times two.
+The patient tolerated the procedure well and was transferred
+  to the recovery room in stable condition.</div>

 ### POSTOPERATIVE EVOLUTION:
 Meningioma WHO II

 ### POSTOPERATIVE EVOLUTION:
-<div style="text-align: justify"> The patient awaken with no complications and with subjective improvement of both leg clumsiness
+<div style="text-align: justify"> The patient awaken with no complications and with subjective improvement of pressure feeling and headache.
-  and slow thought.
-The walking pattern improved and the patient was socially more responsive as noted by his family.
 Postoperative
-  MRI showed gross total resection with no complications.
-Discharge was given at postoperative day 5 with appointments for oncological follow up. </div>
+  CT showed gross total resection with no complications.
+Dexamethasone and Levetiracetam were maintained for several weeks and with a slower discontinuation due to removal of giant tumor (>60mm in diameter) producing drastic change in intracranial pressure and potential exacerbated edema.
+Discharge was given at postoperative day 5 with appointments for follow up. </div>

 <div align="center">
        <img src="https://lsainzvillalba.github.io/images/giantfalcinemeningioma.png" alt="ddd">
    </div>

 ### NUANCES AND DECISION STRATEGY
--
+- CT bone - study abnormal anatomy of affected bone and venous drainage - diploic veins anatomy - prepare blood transfusion hemostats
--  MRI to study the venous system - patency occlusion of venous sinus and hypertrophic alternative pathways
+-  Preoperative venous sequence MRI to study the venous system - patency occlusion of venous sinus and hypertrophic alternative pathways
 -  Avoid sacrifice of patent venous alternative pathways
+-  book venous system
 - T2 sequence - predicting consistency of tumor and relationship neurovascular structures like the cingulate and pericallosal arteries
 - Appropriate hidration and corticoid and antiepileptic medication - drastic change of pressure and decompresion